CS3398-Changelings-Aye/GigaBIte/README.md

 (Individual) One bullet per team member.
 * Dalton Melivlle:

 * Nicole Runas: I feel like I was able to get more comfortable wokring in a new coding language and trying to utilize using new design patterns.

 * Sebastian Santana: I feel like I learned a lot of the basic fundamentals during this sprint but due to a lack of communication I feel like a lot of time was not very well spent on my end.
 I need to push for better communication with my team and learn to manage time better.

+* Nisa Lateef: I had coded in python before for a bit, but applying the skills I had learned to code a discord bot was interesting.
+I was able to feel more comfortable with using a different language then the ones I normally use.
+In the future, I would like to manage my time better, and communicate better with the team whenever I am stuck.

 * Wilson Benitez:

 What Might Be Impeding Us from Performing Better?